Fruto Proibido: Impact and legacy

 Fruto Proibido and its songs are considered a reference and one of the favorite albums for many Brazilian artists.
 Paulo Ricardo, Pitty, Manu Gavassi, Paula Lima, and Zélia Duncan are among those who have cited it as an inspiration for their careers.
 For Gavassi, the album is "an emancipation and a cry for freedom" from Lee, stating: "At a time when most female singers were interpreters of lyrics written by men, she was always the author of her own story and a composer when that wasn't common".
-Her admiration is so great that in 2022, when invited to the Acústico MTV series, she decided to cover every track on the album under the title Manu Gavassi canta Fruto Proibido.
-She also toured the country that year to promote the covers.
+When invited to the Acústico MTV series in 2022, her admiration manifested into a cover of the album under the title Manu Gavassi canta Fruto Proibido.
+She toured the country that year to promote the covers.
 Musician Roberto Frejat described the album as "different from anything else being recorded in Brazilian rock at the time".
-For him, it was a turning point: "After that, everything changed.
-Almost every band I played in, even before Barão Vermelho, had 'Agora Só Falta Você' in their repertoire.
+For him, Lee's work was ubiquitous: "Almost every band I played in, even before Barão Vermelho, had 'Agora só falta você' in their repertoire.
 This album will always remain in memory as something marvelous".
-In an interview with Universo Online, Pitty spoke about how Lee influenced her and cited Fruto Proibido as her favorite album by the artist, "in terms of lyrics, arrangements, tones, the band, and her vocal style at the time".
-She covered "Agora Só Falta Você" for the opening of the 22nd season of Malhação (2014) and performed "Esse Tal de Roque Enrow" alongside Lee for the live recording MTV ao Vivo: Rita Lee (2004).
+In an interview with Universo Online, Pitty spoke about Lee's influence on her music and cited Fruto Proibido as her favorite album by Lee: "in terms of lyrics, arrangements, tones, the band, and her vocal style at the time".
+She covered "Agora só falta você" for the opening of the 22nd season of Malhação (2014) and performed "Esse tal de Roque Enrow" alongside Lee for the live recording MTV ao Vivo: Rita Lee (2004).
 In May 2023, the Anatomia do Disco project, organized by the Porto Iracema das Artes School under the Secretariat of Culture of the State of Ceará, held a conference bringing together academics and journalists to discuss the album's contribution and legacy to Brazilian music.